Prostate cancer is the most common malignant tumor in males. It is more common as we age, but the age of the onset is highly variable.

 3) Difficulty stopping or starting urination

 Patients feel the need to push very hard to start urinating.
-This is also known as urinary strain.
-They take a very long time to start urinating, which is known as urinary hesitancy.
+This is urinary strain.
+They take a very long time to start urinating, which is urinary hesitancy.
 These patients may also feel difficult to maintain a continuous flow of urine.
 Instead, they start and stop urinating several times to continue voiding.
-This is also known as urinary intermittency.
+This is urinary intermittency.
 The flow of urine is weaker, so they take a long time to urinate and usually experience dribbling at the end of voiding.

 These symptoms can be summarized in a few words: patients have urinary difficulties as perceived in their urinary flow.
 This is a very important sign of prostate enlargement, which can be BPH or prostate cancer.